Ubah Hassan

 Ubah Ali Hassan (Ubax Xasan, اوبح حسن; born 27 August 1983) is a Somali-Canadian model, businesswoman, and television personality.
 She has worked with a number of top designers including Ralph Lauren, Gucci, Rachel Roy, and Oscar de la Renta.
 She is the founder and CEO of Ubah Hot, her own personal brand of hot sauce.
-Hassan is also known for starring in the Bravo reality series The Real Housewives of New York City, which she joined in the show's fourteenth season.
+Hassan is also known for starring in the Bravo reality series The Real Housewives of New York City for seasons fourteen and fifteen.
 In addition, she is involved in philanthropic work.

 Early life

 Hassan was born in Somalia in 1983 and grew up in the city of Baidoa.
 In 1991, Hassan's mother and three sisters fled war-torn Somalia and moved to Ethiopia.
 Hassan, her father, and her brother stayed in Somalia until 1994 when they then moved to Kenya.
 Hassan later immigrated to Canada at the age of 15, where she was reunited with her mother and sisters who had also immigrated to the country.
 Hassan's family lived in a homeless shelter for a year upon their move to Canada.